iam-robi/fhevm-game-ui/README.md

-# Bunker War Z :house: 🏰 :rocket:
+# :rocket: Bunker War Z

 ## Presentation
 Bunker War Z is an game running on FHE encrypted blockchains.
 Two players play against each other, competing one after the other to build the maximum number of houses on a grid and protect them with bunkers from missiles of the opponent.